No. You do not register your emotional support animal.

 Types of Dogs: Service Dog vs. Emotional Support Dog

-Service dogs are individually trained to guide, alert, and perform tasks for their physically disabled owner.
+Service dogs are individually trained to guide, alert, and perform tasks for their physically disabled owners.
 These dogs are taught how to provide the best care of their owners such as being a walking guide or spotting the signs of a medical emergency and retrieving medication/help.

 ESAs are more specifically chosen as companions to individuals who are psychologically or emotionally disabled.
 Unlike service dogs, they do not have to be specially trained.
-All they need to be is a support for you, emotionally and psychologically.
+All they need to be is support for you, emotionally and psychologically.

 So now I know that Emotional Support Animal Registration is unnecessary.
 What about Service Dog Registration?

 No such thing as an official service dog registry or national service animal registry or-

 You know what?
 Just assume that any site trying to get your service dog or emotional support dog registered is complete and total BS.